raul23/web-crawler/README.rst

 Download theoretical physicists' Wikipedia pages
 ''''''''''''''''''''''''''''''''''''''''''''''''
-From the list generated `previously <>`_ of URLs to Wikipedia pages, download each page.
+From the list generated `previously <#get-list-of-urls-to-theoretical-physicists-wikipedia-pages>`_ of URLs to Wikipedia pages, download each page.